igebauer/Cross-Sectional-Factor-Model/README.md

 | Composite | 5.27% | 0.318 | -20.75% | 58.5% | 0.8% |
 | Market | 14.47% | 0.882 | -24.83% | 68.2% | — |

 All results are out-of-sample.
-No transaction costs applied — at 0.8% monthly turnover, real-world drag would be minimal.
+No transaction costs applied.
+Reported turnover is low due in part to static fundamentals, so real-world implementation costs may be higher.

 ---